-9 The DAIMS gives an overall view of the hundreds of distinct data elements used to tell the story of how Federal dollars are spent.
-DAIMS standardizes data elements to link multiple domains across the Federal enterprise so the data can be used to support better decision-making.
-It includes artifacts that provide technical guidance for Federal agencies about what data to report to Treasury, including data element definitions, the authoritative sources of the data elements, and the submission format.

-Delphi is the NEA's financial system of record.
-The version of Delphi applicable to the NEA is administered by Federal Aviation Administration Enterprise Service Center (ESC).

-11 Federal agencies use FPDS-NG to report all contract actions, including modifications, using appropriated funds for contracts whose estimated value is at or above \$10,000.
-The General Services Administration (GSA) administers FPDS-NG.

-12 FABS is the portal Federal agencies use, and Treasury's Program Management Office administers, to upload financial assistance data.

-13 SAM is the primary database in which those wanting to do business with the Federal government must maintain an active registration unless exempt.
-SAM is administered by GSA.

-FSRS provides data on first-tier sub-awards as reported by the prime grantee and contract award recipients (awardees).
-GSA administers FSRS.

-15 Files E and F data remains the responsibility of the awardee in accordance with terms and conditions of Federal agreements; and the quality of this data remains the legal responsibility of the recipient.
-The SAO is not responsible for certifying the quality of Files E and F data reported by awardees, but is responsible for assuring controls are in place to verify that financial assistance awardees register in SAM at the time of the award.
+- 8 Public Law 116-136 (March 27, 2020) - 9 The DAIMS gives an overall view of the hundreds of distinct data elements used to tell the story of how Federal dollars are spent.
+DAIMS standardizes data elements to link multiple domains across the Federal enterprise so the data can be used to support better decision-making. - 10 Delphi is the NEA's financial system of record.
+The version of Delphi applicable to the NEA is administered by Federal Aviation Administration Enterprise Service Center (ESC). - 11 Federal agencies use FPDS-NG to report all contract actions, including modifications, using appropriated funds for contracts whose estimated value is at or above \$10,000.
+The General Services Administration (GSA) administers FPDS-NG. - 12 FABS is the portal Federal agencies use, and Treasury's Program Management Office administers, to upload financial assistance data. - 13 SAM is the primary database in which those wanting to do business with the Federal government must maintain an active registration unless exempt.
+SAM is administered by GSA. - 14 FSRS provides data on first-tier sub-awards as reported by the prime grantee and contract award recipients (awardees).
+GSA administers FSRS. - 15 Files E and F data remains the responsibility of the awardee in accordance with terms and conditions of Federal agreements; and the quality of this data remains the legal responsibility of the recipient.
+The SAO is not responsible for certifying the quality of Files E and F data reported by awardees but is responsible for assuring controls are in place to verify that financial assistance awardees register in SAM at the time of the award.
 As such, we did not assess the completeness, timeliness, quality, and accuracy of the data in Files E and F.

-Files A through C are generated by the NEA's federal shared service provider, 16 ESC, whereas File D1 is generated from FPDS-NG, File D2 is generated from FABS, File E is generated from SAM, and File F is generated from FSRS.
+Files A through C are generated by the NEA's federal shared service provider,16 ESC, whereas File D1 is generated from FPDS-NG, File D2 is generated from FABS, File E is generated from SAM, and File F is generated from FSRS.
 The Broker extracts the NEA's information from these systems and generates warnings and errors based on Broker-defined rules.
 Errors represent major issues with submitted data that will not allow publication of the data.
 Warnings are less severe issues that will not prevent data publication.

 The DATA Act requires that agency submissions be certified by the SAO.
-The SAO is a high-level senior official or their designee who are accountable for the quality and objectivity of federal spending information.
+The SAO is a high-level senior official or their designee who is accountable for the quality and objectivity of federal spending information.
 The SAO should ensure that the information conforms to OMB guidance on information quality and adequate systems and processes are in place within the agencies to promote such conformity.
 Once submitted, the data is displayed on USAspending.gov for taxpayers and policymakers.